Three Sisters (play): Act III

-Act three takes place about a year later in Olga and Irina's room, a clear sign that Natasha is taking over the household as she asked them to share rooms so that her child could have a different room.
-There has been a fire in the town, and, in the crisis, people are passing in and out of the room, carrying blankets and clothes to give aid.
-Olga, Masha and Irina are angry with their brother, Andrei, for mortgaging their home without their knowledge or consent, keeping the money to pay off his gambling debts and ceding all power over the household to his wife.
-However, when faced with Natasha's cruelty to their aged family retainer, Anfisa, Olga's own best efforts to stand up to Natasha come to naught.
-Masha, alone with her sisters, confides in them her romance with Vershinin ("I love, love, love that man.").
-At one point, Kulygin (Masha's husband) blunders into the room, doting ever more foolishly on her, and she stalks out.
-Irina despairs at the common turn her life has taken, the life of a municipal worker, even as she rails at the folly of her aspirations and her education. ("I can't remember the Italian for 'window'".)
-Out of her resignation, supported in this by Olga's realistic outlook, Irina decides to accept Tuzenbach's offer of marriage even though she does not love him.
-Chebutykin drunkenly stumbles and smashes a clock which had belonged to the Prozorov siblings' late mother, whom he loved.
-Andrei then vents his self-hatred, acknowledges his own awareness of life's folly and his disappointment in Natasha, and begs his sisters' forgiveness for everything.
+About a year later in Olga and Irina's room—a clear sign that Natasha is taking over the household, as she asked them to share a room so that Bobik could have a separate room.
+There has been a fire in the town, and people are passing in and out, carrying materials to give aid.
+Olga, Masha and Irina are angry with Andrei for mortgaging their home without their knowledge or consent, keeping the money to pay off his gambling debts and ceding all power over the household to Natasha.
+Natasha is cruel to the aged family retainer, Anfisa, but Olga's best efforts to counter this fail.
+Masha, alone with her sisters, tells them of her romance with Vershinin.
+At one point, Kulygin blunders into the room, doting foolishly on Masha, and she leaves.
+Irina despairs at the turn her life has taken, the life of a municipal worker, and rails at the folly of her aspirations.
+Supported by Olga's realistic outlook, Irina decides to accept Tuzenbach's offer of marriage although she does not love him.
+Andrei vents his self-hatred, acknowledges his awareness of his folly and his disappointment in Natasha, and begs his sisters' forgiveness for everything.